Please ensure Javascript is enabled for purposes of website accessibility

 Range with filter

-Adding a filter to the request means only events that meet the filter criteria are returned:
+Adding a filter to the request means only data points that meet the filter criteria are returned:

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data?startIndex=2017-11-23T13:00:00Z&count=100&reversed=true&boundaryType=2&filter=Measurement gt 10

-The range and order is still in effect, but only events that meet filter criteria are included.
+The range and order is still in effect, but only data points that meet the filter criteria are included.

 HTTP/1.1 200